R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: Applications of R-VGAL

-Table~\ref{table:elapsed_time} compares the computing time of R-VGAL and HMC for both simulated and real data examples discussed in this section.
-The last column shows the average time taken for a single iteration of R-VGAL.
-For the linear example, where we run R-VGAL with both the theoretical and estimated gradients/Hessians, the displayed time is that of the R-VGAL with the estimated gradients/Hessians.
-All experiments were carried out on a high-end desktop computer with 64GB of RAM, an Intel\textsuperscript{\textregistered} Core TM i9-7900X CPU, and an NVIDIA\textsuperscript{\textregistered} 1080Ti graphics processing unit (GPU).
-The table shows that the R-VGAL algorithm is generally 2 to 4 times faster than HMC.
-In the example with the \uppercase{POLYPHARMACY} dataset, where the number of parameters to estimate is highest, R-VGAL is an order of magnitude faster than HMC, which is substantial given that our code is not as highly optimised as that in Stan.
-Clearly, we can expect R-VGAL to be increasingly useful as the dimensionality of the parameter space increases.
-Furthermore, since R-VGAL is a sequential algorithm, posterior approximations from R-VGAL can be easily updated as new observations become available.
-To incorporate an additional observation, R-VGAL need only perform a single update, while an algorithm like HMC requires rerunning from scratch.
+Table~\ref{table:elapsed_time} compares the computing time (in minutes) of R-VGAL and HMC for all simulated and real data examples that we have discussed in Sect.~\ref{sec:applications} and Sect.~\ref{sec:add_examples} of the online supplement, and includes the corresponding dataset size for each example.
+The last column in the table shows the average time taken (in seconds) for a single iteration of R-VGAL.
+For the linear example, where we run R-VGAL with both the theoretical and estimated gradients/Hessians, the displayed time is that of R-VGAL with the estimated gradients/Hessians. \Copy{GPU}{All experiments were carried out on the High Performance Computer system of the National Institute for Applied Statistics Research Australia, with an NVIDIA Tesla V100 PCIe 32GB graphics processing unit (GPU).
+The GPU was used to parallelise the computations in the importance sampling step, so that the gradient and Hessian of the joint log-likelihood $\log p(\y_i, \balpha_i^{(s)} \mid \btheta), s = 1, \dots, S_\alpha$, and their corresponding weights $\mathcal{W}_i$, are computed all at once.
+The GPU was also used to parallelise over the Monte Carlo samples used in the estimation of the expectations with respect to $q_{i-1}(\cdot)$ in Algorithm~\ref{algo:rvgal}.
+We use the R interface to Tensorflow~\citep{tensorflow2015-whitepaper} to facilitate GPU computations.}

+The table shows that \Copy{computing_time}{the R-VGAL algorithm is generally 3 to 8 times faster than HMC.
+This is substantial given that our code is not as highly optimised as that in Stan.
+The difference in computing times also becomes more notable with a bigger dataset: in the logistic example with $50000$ synthetic observations (see Sect.~\ref{sec:big_data} of the online supplement), R-VGAL takes only 17 minutes to produce posterior estimates, while HMC takes more than 2 hours.} Furthermore, since R-VGAL is a sequential algorithm, posterior approximations from R-VGAL can be easily updated as new observations become available.
+To incorporate an additional observation, R-VGAL needs to perform a single update, while an algorithm like HMC requires rerunning the entire sampling procedure.